 If you’re not totally clear on where Kashmir is, you’re not alone.
 For a lot of people, the closest association might be smoking doobs in college while listening to the Led Zeppelin classic inspired by its mysterious name.

-If I’m being honest, that was about the extent of my own knowledge too, aside from a long-standing curiosity that had been quietly building as I searched for powder skiing alternatives in Asia beyond Japan.
+If I’m being honest, that was about the extent of my own knowledge too, aside from a long-standing curiosity that had been quietly building as I searched for powder-skiing alternatives in Asia beyond Japan.

 So, where exactly is Kashmir, and what is Gulmarg all about?